SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 There is no need to dia for others. live for me, only myself.

+Oh, my lig was hurt!
+Rest in peace, Your Majesty.

 ## 0.Finally Debug Troubles

 ### 0.1VM Debian access samba server on Host macOS